 Typically, eviction hearings occur anywhere between 21 and 30 days after the summons and complaint are filed in court.
 However, the court hearing can take longer if you choose to have a jury trial when you evict a tenant.

 If the tenant chooses not to appear for the eviction lawsuit, the court will most likely issue a default judgment.
-After the judge rules to evict a tenant, the court will you a writ of eviction, giving the sheriff powers to forcefully remove the tenant.
+After the judge rules for eviction for a tenant, the court will you a writ of eviction, giving the sheriff powers to forcefully remove the tenant.

 Step #4: Request a Writ of Eviction